How many T-tessellations on $k$ lines? Existence of associated Gibbs measures on bounded convex domains: Notations and generalities on T-tessellations

 } \end{itemize}

 A prototessellation where segments do not cross \eqref{nocross} is a \emph{pretessellation}.
 We deal with such objects within the algorithm, in some cases as output.
-We shall usually write $P$ for all prototessellation, and $x_b^P$ and $x_d^P$ for the corresponding times of birth and death.
+We shall usually write $P$ for either a prototessellation or a pretessellation, and $x_b^P$ and $x_d^P$ for the times of birth and death in $P$.